AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#1.md

      rmdir: deletes empty dir FOREVER
      rm: deletes files
         >"r" delete the directory recursevly (files and folders inside are deleted)
+     uptime:
+              displays how long the device have been up and running

 # File System
     /    :  the root  is the start of the file hirearchy